awsdocs/aws-xray-developer-guide/doc-source/xray-console-groups.md

 1. Sign in to the AWS Management Console and open the X\-Ray console at [https://console\.aws\.amazon\.com/xray/home](https://console.aws.amazon.com/xray/home)\.

-1. Open one of the following pages from the navigation pane\.
+1. Open one of the following pages from the navigation pane:
    + **Service map**
    + **Traces**
    + **Analytics**